rudidude86/gura-lang.github.io/documents/Syntax.md

 ### String Literal

-A string literal is a group of characters surrounded by a pair of single quotations or double quotations.
+A string literal is a sequence of characters surrounded by a pair of single or double quotations.
-Double quotations can be included in a string literal surrounded by single quotations, while single quotations can be contained within double quotations.
+A string surrounded by single quotations can contain double quotation characters in its body while a string with double quotations can have single quotation characters inside.

     'Hello "World"'
     "Hello 'World'"